The 41 Best Places to Visit in the United States (With Photos)

 Big Bear, California is a must see in the United States.
 Sure, California is known for its long coastal beaches and cliff sides, but California also has some beautiful mountains with forests full of trees and wildlife.
 Big Bear is located in Southern California, just hours from Los Angeles.

 It’s home to one of the most famous ski resorts in Southern California and is also a great summer destination that offers ample hiking, a beautiful lake full of water adventures, and beautiful forest views.

 From amazing hikes up Castle Rock Cliffs to enjoying the day on the water in Big Bear Lake…shredding down the snow-filled ski mountains in the winter to camping in the national forest, there is always something to do all year long, and each season is more beautiful than the last.

 The views from the mountain tops are some of the best in California and some views you don’t quite expect to see in a famous “beach state” like California.

-There aren’t many places in the world where you can visit the ocean and go snow skiing in the same day, but Big Bear, California, offers just that!
+There are many beautiful places in the world but aren’t many where you can visit the ocean and go snow skiing in the same day, but Big Bear, California, offers just that!
 Enjoy your days hiking in the wilderness, climbing boulders, looking out over valleys, and hitting the slopes in beautiful Big Bear, California.

 From Sara from Our Kind of Crazy